MarshallStatistics/MarshallStatistics.github.io/_posts/2024-10-4-Diary-Week-1.md

 This is of course adaptable and subject to change, though an outline of a timetable forces me to focus on certain tasks as and when I need to.
 I would highly recommend that every student creates a timetable to support their studies.
 I have provided links to various time management resources that I like below.
 Feel free to check them out.:

+* Creating a timetable using Microsoft Excel.
+Excel is my favourite tool to use when creating a timetable.
+Plus, there are tonnes of templates available to you on their website: https://create.microsoft.com/en-us/templates/schedules.
+* Pomodoro technique.
+This is always a go-to on many time management suggestion lists.
+Basically, you work for 25 minutes and then take a 5 minute break. repeat this 4 times and then take a longer break.
+The duration of each working period and break is entirely up to you.
+Here is an article which better describes the process: https://todoist.com/productivity-methods/pomodoro-technique.
+Here is a neat timer that helps you count each period: https://pomofocus.io/.
+It seems Italian tomatoes are better for you in more ways than first expected!